Korea Investment Corporation: Investment

 In January 2008, KIC invested $2 billion in Merrill Lynch as part of a $6.6 billion capital raising.
 The shared were converted to a stake in Bank of America following the bank's acquisition of Merrill Lynch in September 2008.
 In 2011, KIC purchased additional shares in the bank for $178 million.
 By December 2017 KIC had sold the stake.

 From 2010, when KIC's real estate investment section was created, to 2016, it has generated 7.48% of annual returns.
 KIC had about 1.8% of its assets in real estate by the end of 2014.

 In 2011, KIC opened an office on the tenth floor of 1 Bartholomew Lane in London.
 In October 2012, the fund purchased the 80,000 square feet block for £75 million.
 In January 2019, KIC sold the building for £107 million.

 In October 2015, KIC was part of a consortium that acquired the InterContinental Hong Kong hotel for $938 million.

-In January 2016, KIC contributed to a $1.41 billion takeover of a project from real estate firm Savills by New York based global investment firm Brookfield Asset Management.
+In January 2016, KIC contributed to a $1.41 billion takeover of a project from real estate firm Savills by New York-based global investment firm Brookfield Asset Management.
 KIC's investment gave them an 18% stake in the project.
 The project consisted of a shopping center, a hotel, a cinema as well as five residential buildings and seven office buildings, located at the Potsdamer Platz in Germany.

 In 2016, KIC acquired a 49% stake in the Ritz-Carlton hotel in New York from Westbrook Partners, who holds the remaining 51%.
 That year KIC invested a total of $330 million into the purchase of hotels, including the Four Seasons' Hotel in San Francisco.

 KIC joined the Korean National Pension Service in January 2017 to invest €350 million into a buyout fund raised by BC Partners.
 KIC's contribution was €150 million.

 In 2019, KIC acquired three logistic centers from Amazon for €400 million.
 The centers, totaling more than 5 million square feet, are located in Paris, London and Barcelona.

 KIC made a direct investment into Golub Capital in December 2022, acquiring a minority stake of less than 5%.

-In February 2025, KIC together with Ontario Teachers’ Pension Pan and Gateway Capital acquired Connect Central Sydney for $330 million from the New York based global investment firm Brookfield.
+In February 2025, KIC together with Ontario Teachers' Pension Plan and Gateway Capital acquired Connect Central Sydney for $330 million from the New York-based global investment firm Brookfield.

+I March 2026, KIC committed $150 million to a biotech research and development platform to facilitate Korean biotech companies' overseas expansion.